 I’ve been using the seed stitcher for repairing small areas in existing lawns.
 The seed stitcher prepares an area for overseeding by punching funnel-shaped holes in the soil that are perfect for grass seed.
 It works through turf thatch so you don’t need to remove/rake it before seeding.
 Quick with great results!

 More Essential Lawn Care Practices:

 How to choose the best lawn fertilizer.
 What do the numbers on the bag mean?
-Are organic fertilizers more eco-friendly than chemical?
+Are organic fertilizers more eco-friendly than chemicals?
 Consider costs and nutrient needs.
-Are they pet safe?
+Are they pet-safe?

 Lawn Mowing: Tips and techniques, the basics of lawn care.
 How to cut grass like a pro.
 Cutting grass to keep it looking groomed and healthy.
 DIY tips and advice for growing grass.